 3.1 Which year did your company achieve (or expects to achieve) the RSPO supply chain certification or RSPO trader/distributor licence?
 2008 3.2 Which year did your company start (or expect to start) to source any RSPO-certified palm oil and oil palm products?
 2008 3.2.1 If the previous target year has not been met, please explain why.
-3.3 Which year did your company achieve (or expects to achieve) 100% RSPO certification of all palm product processing facilities.
+Time bound achieved.
+3.3 Which year did your company achieve (or expects to achieve) $100%$ RSPO certification of all palm product processing facilities.
 2008 3.3.1 If the previous target year has not been met, please explain why.
+Time bound achieved.
 3.4 Year expected to only source RSPO-certified palm oil and oil palm products.
-2008 3.4.1 If target has not been met, please explain why. - 3.5 If the TimeBound Plan commitments declared above do not cover all countries in which the member operates, please explain why -
+2008 3.4.1 If target has not been met, please explain why.
+Time bound achieved.
+3.5 If the TimeBound Plan commitments declared above do not cover all countries in which the member operates, please explain why Time bound achieved.